Mr. Smith Goes to Washington: Plot

 Unwilling to crucify the worshipful Smith so that their graft plan will go through, Paine tells Taylor he wants out, but Taylor reminds him that Paine is in power primarily through Taylor's influence.
 Paine then advises Smith to keep silent about the matter.
-The following day, when Smith speaks out about the bill at Senate, the machine in his state—through Paine—accuses Smith of trying to profit from his bill by producing fraudulent evidence that Smith already owns the land in question.
+The following day, when Smith speaks out about the bill in the Senate, the machine in his state — through Paine — accuses Smith of trying to profit from his bill by producing fraudulent evidence that Smith already owns the land in question.
 Smith is too shocked and angry by Paine's betrayal to defend himself and runs away.

 Saunders, who looked down on Smith at first, but has come to believe in him, talks him into launching a filibuster to postpone the appropriations bill and prove his innocence on the Senate floor just before the vote to expel him.
 In his last chance to prove his innocence, he talks non-stop for about 25 hours, reaffirming the American ideals of freedom and disclosing the dam scheme's true motives.
 Yet none of the senators are convinced.

-The constituents try to rally around him, but the entrenched opposition is too powerful, and all attempts are crushed.
+Constituents try to rally around Smith, but the entrenched opposition is too powerful, and all attempts are crushed.
 Owing to the influence of Taylor's machine, newspapers and radio stations in Smith's home state, on Taylor's orders, refuse to report what Smith has to say and even distort the facts against the senator.
-The Boy Rangers' effort to spread the news in support of Smith results in vicious attacks on the children by Taylor's minions.
+The Boy Rangers' effort to spread the news in support of Smith results in vicious attacks on the children by Taylor's gangsters.

 Although all hope seems lost, the senators begin to pay attention as Smith approaches utter exhaustion.
 Paine has one last card up his sleeve: he brings in bins of letters and telegrams from Smith's home state, purportedly from average people demanding his expulsion.
 Nearly broken by the news, Smith finds a small ray of hope in a friendly smile from the President of the Senate.
 Smith vows to press on until people believe him but immediately collapses in a faint.
 Overcome with the pangs of remorse, Paine leaves the Senate chamber and attempts to commit suicide by gunshot but is stopped by onlooking senators.
 He then bursts back into the Senate chamber, shouting a confession to the whole scheme; the reformed Paine further insists that he must be expelled from the Senate and affirms Smith's innocence to Clarissa's delight.
 The President of the Senate observes the ensuing chaos with amusement.